 We understand that circumstances beyond your control may affect proposed activities.
 In the case that you are unable to complete or must change part of your project, awardees must work with CLS staff to revise their project and/or budget.
-Any unused funds and/or money that was used for expenses that were not preapproved by CLS staff must be returned to American Councils by March 30, 2019.
+Any unused funds and/or money that was used for expenses that were not pre-approved by CLS staff must be returned to American Councils by June 15, 2020 or two weeks after the end of project activities, whichever occurs first.